stack-of-tasks/pinocchio/README.md

 **Pinocchio** is now at the hearth of various robotics softwares as the [Stack-of-Tasks](http://stack-of-tasks.github.io) or the [Humanoid Path Planner](https://humanoid-path-planner.github.io/hpp-doc).

+If you want to learn more on **Pinocchio** internal behaviors and main features, we invite you to read the related [paper](https://hal-laas.archives-ouvertes.fr/hal-01866228).

 ## Pinocchio features

 **Pinocchio** is fast: